Israeli Army Radio: Notable broadcasters

+Criticism against the station

+Over the years, the broadcasting station has been criticized on various issues:

 Criticism over political campaigning during the 2021 Israeli election

-In March 17, 2021 New Hope party led by Gideon Sa'ar sent an official letter via attorney claiming that Yaakov Bardugo's was conducting illegal pre-election campaigning on behalf of the Likud party.
-Under Israeli law any form of campaigning during the 60 day preceding an election is strictly regulated.
+On March 17, 2021 New Hope party led by Gideon Sa'ar sent an official letter via attorney claiming that Yaakov Bardugo's was conducting illegal pre-election campaigning on behalf of the Likud party.
+Under Israeli law any form of campaigning during the 60 days preceding an election is strictly regulated.

 The party called out Bardugo's repeated pro Likud messaging as well as an incident in which he called party members 'deserters and extortionists'.
 The party who at the time was expected to take around 10 seats in the upcoming election demanded his immediate suspension.
 On March 18 the Association of Journalists in Israel (numbering 3500 members of the Israeli news media) published an urgent message to the station's commander, Simeon Elkabetz, demanding action be taken to stop the conduct of the host.
 This came after the latter lashed out against Moria Assaraf, the station's political correspondent, asking her "disgracefully" if she was "Ashkenazi's spokesperson" during a live show.

-Criticism over Political Imbalance
+Criticism over political imbalance

-Criticism over political imbalance exists over the station from both left & right wing sides of the political map.
+Criticism over political imbalance exists over the station from both left and right wing sides of the political map.

-The My Israel movement launched on June 21, 2011 a campaign against the station claiming that it was operating against IDF soldiers and out of extreme left wing political agenda.
-On June 26 more than 100 reserve soldiers demonstrated against the station calling to privatize it or balancing its broadcast tone.
+On June 21, 2011, the My Israel right wing movement launched a campaign against the station claiming that it was operating against IDF soldiers and espousing an extreme left-wing political agenda.
+On June 26, more than 100 reservist soldiers demonstrated against the station calling for it to be privatized or rebalance its broadcast tone.

-In September 2020, the Times of Israel newspaper published an investigative article under the title "Bardugo Airwaves" describing the use made by broadcaster Yaakov Bardugo of his daily political program for the purpose of promoting right wing political agenda and the spread of fake news.
-In February 2021, the newspaper published a second investigation titled "One Man's Propaganda Machine" over Bardugo's use of the station as a platform for repeated assault against the Attorney General Avichai Mandelblit.
-In March 2021, the newspaper TheMarker published its own investigative article under the title "The Home of (Netanyahu's) Soldiers" (a play on the station's slogan "The home of the soldiers" in Hebrew) which included a testimony by a former soldier in the station describing a scripting channel between prime minister Benjamin Netanyahu's staff and the broadcaster, among other via his staff head Natan Eshel.
+In September 2020, the Times of Israel published an investigative article under the title "Bardugo Airwaves" describing the use made by broadcaster Yaakov Bardugo of his daily political program for the purpose of promoting a right-wing political agenda and the spread of fake news.
+In February 2021, the newspaper published a second investigation titled "One Man's Propaganda Machine" about Bardugo's use of the station as a platform for repeated attacks on the Attorney General Avichai Mandelblit.
+In March 2021, the newspaper TheMarker published its own investigative article under the title "The Home of (Netanyahu's) Soldiers" (a play on the station's slogan "The home of the soldiers" in Hebrew) which included a testimony by a former soldier at the station describing a scripting channel between prime minister Benjamin Netanyahu's staff and the broadcaster, among others, via his staff head Natan Eshel.

+Criticism from the military

+In 2016, Chief of Staff Gadi Eisenkot said that "it is not right for the IDF to maintain a military station that deals with civil disputes, what is more, the number of standards of soldiers and permanent personnel at this station is very large".
+In the same year, the head of the personnel directorate of the IDF, Hagi Topolansky said that he does not know of an army that has a military station outside of North Korea, but later apologized for this statement.